Unboxed-Software/solana-course/content/token22-on-chain.md

 let signer = &[&auth_seeds[..]];
 ```

 Once we have those seeds stored in the `signer` variable, we can easily pass it into the `transfer_checked_ctx()` method.
-At the same time, we'll call the `transfer_checked` helper function from the anchor crate to acually invoke the CPI behind the scenes.
+At the same time, we'll call the `transfer_checked` helper function from the Anchor crate to acually invoke the CPI behind the scenes.
 ```rust
 // transfer staked tokens
 transfer_checked(ctx.accounts.transfer_checked_ctx(signer), amount, decimals)?;